krokedil/afterpay-for-woocommerce/README.txt

 For help setting up and configuring AfterPay for WooCommerce please refer to our [documentation](http://docs.krokedil.com/documentation/afterpay-for-woocommerce/).

 = Where can I get support? =
+If you get stuck, you can ask for help in the Plugin Forum.

-If you need help with installation and configuration we offer premium (paid) support.
+If you need help with installation and configuration Krokedil offer premium (paid) support.
 More information about our concierge service can be found on [the AfterPay for WooCommerce product page](https://krokedil.se/produkt/afterpay/).

 == Changelog ==

+= 1.0.1 =
+* Tweak - Readme update.

 = 1.0 =
 * Initial release